-The means to exercise ARCO rights, in accordance with the law.
+The means to exercise ARCO rights, by the law.

 If applicable, the transfers of data to third parties.

-The procedure and means by which the responsible will communicate to the holders of the data the changes to the privacy notice that he makes, in accordance with the provisions of the law.
+The procedure and means by which the response will communicate to the holders of the data the changes to the privacy notice that he makes, by the provisions of the law.

 In the case of sensitive personal data, the privacy notice must expressly state that it is such data (e.g., health status, religious beliefs, or sexual preference).
-The privacy notice must be made available to the holders through printed, digital, visual, sound, or any other technology, in accordance with the following:
+The privacy notice must be made available to the holders through printed, digital, visual, sound, or any other technology, by the following:

-When personal data have been obtained in the physical presence of the data subject, the privacy notice must be provided, in a clear and reliable manner, at the time the data are collected, through the formats through which they are collected, unless the notice has been provided previously.
+When personal data have been obtained in the physical presence of the data subject, the privacy notice must be provided, clearly and reliably, at the time the data are collected, through the formats through which they are collected, unless the notice has been provided previously.